 13 April 2015

 Arthur and Marion have a son, James, and I spent a long time during the film trying to remember who he was.
 I knew that face, but out of context could not place him.
 It was not until the end that I realised - duh! - he was Christopher Eccleston, the ninth Doctor.
-I thought he was far better cast in this film, as an adult son who’s very fond of his mother but mostly estranged from his father.
+I thought he very well cast in this film, as an adult son who’s very fond of his mother but mostly estranged from his father.
 He works as a mechanic and is divorced, with a likeable nine-year-old daughter Jennifer (Orla Hill) who is very fond of her grandparents.

-The rating is PG in the UK, PG-13 in the US; I suppose this reflects the lack of horror, violence or nudity; on the other hand there are a LOT of references to sex.
+The rating is PG in the UK, PG-13 in the US; I suppose this reflects the lack of horror, violence or nudity.
+On the other hand there are a LOT of references to sex.
 I wouldn’t suggest anyone under the age of about thirteen or fourteen watch this, as there are some quite heavy emotional scenes, and the storyline wouldn’t be of interest to children.

 Apparently this film is known as 'Unfinished Song' in the US.

-Review copyright 2015 Sue's DVD Reviews
+Review copyright 2015 Sue's DVD Reviews<

 No comments: